Skip to main content

 • a smart meter Octopus can connect to for half-hourly readings

 A SMETS2 meter is the cleanest route.
 Some SMETS1 meters can work too, with Octopus specifically pointing to Secure-branded SMETS1 meters as compatible for smart tariffs.
 If you are not already with Octopus, you may need to switch onto an interim tariff while Octopus takes over the meter and checks the setup.
+Octopus says it generally takes around 14 days to connect to a smart meter and read it remotely, so do not plan a same-day Cosy switch for a cold-weather problem.

 Making Cosy work in practice